haijin-development/php-validations/README.md

 ```

 <a name="c-2-5"></a>
-### Validating array items
+### Validating arrays

-Validate items in arrays with:
+Validate each item in an array with:

 ```php
 use Haijin\Validations\Validator;